kevinhainline/NIRCPrepareMock/README.md

   -mf, --make_fits      Make Fits File?
   -nircamuserdepths NIRCAMUSERDEPTHS, --nircamuserdepths NIRCAMUSERDEPTHS
                         NIRCam User Defined Depths
 ```

 `% python Subsample_to_NoisySubsample.py -in sf_output.fits -o sf_noisy.dat -ni deep -fi filters.dat -mf`

 In this example, the name of the input file is specified (text or .fits), and
 the NIRCam depths are set.
-Next, the filters file is specified (any filter
+Next, the filters file is specified (currently the filters that
-that is not in the CANDELs or JADES surveys are not used), and finally, the make
+are used are restricted to a subsample of HST/ACS and NIRCam WIDE and MEDIUM filters), and
-fits flag is set, so a fits file will also be created.
-You can also specify NIRCam depths
+finally, the make fits flag is set, so a fits file will also be created.
+You can also
-in this way:
+specify NIRCam depths in this way:

 `% python Subsample_to_NoisySubsample.py -in sf_output.fits -o sf_noisy.dat -ni user -nircamuserdepths '90, 90, 90, 90, 90, 90, 90, 90, 90, 90' -fi filters.dat -mf`

 In this way, you set the `-ni` flag to `user`, and then specify the user depths in
 each filter separately.
 In this example, you're stacking 90 images in each filter
 with a base exposure time set within the code in the `base_exposure_time_nircam_user`
-array, which is currently set to 1385 seconds.
+array, which is currently set to 1385 seconds (corresponding to the DEEP8 readout pattern
+with N_groups = 7)

 ### `NoisySubsample_to_PhotoZInput.py`
 This script takes in the output files from `Subsample_to_NoisySubsample.py` and